tolo/InterfaCSS/README.markdown

 Until recently, InterfaCSS only provided a rather limited support for expressing layouts for views.
 However, since of 0.9.14, InterfaCSS now supports a more advanced layout system, aptly dubbed ISSLayout.

-What ISSLayout is:
+What ISSLayout is/does:

 * An easier way of expressing layouts, while still maintaining layout flexibility and power
 * Lets you define your layout by using constant values combined with relationships to other elements and layout guides
+* Resolves layouts to frames and respects transforms, which makes it easier to do view animations
 * Lets you easily handle the most common layout scenarios, and provides support for post processing to handle edge cases
 * Suitable for people who can visualize the layout from just abstract definitions
-* If you are struggling with maintaining complex storyboards
+* Good if you are struggling with storyboards/nibs that are getting to cumbersome to work with

 What ISSLayout is not: